maxwforward/FruitCatcher/README.md

 ### How to Play
 - Click the fruit to increase your score
-- Avoid clicking the bombs or else you'll loose!
+- Avoid clicking the bombs or else you'll loose